Quantum asymptotic spectra of graphs and non-commutative graphs, and quantum Shannon capacities: Introduction

-Recently, a \emph{dual} characterization of the Shannon capacity was found by Zuiddam in~\cite{zuiddam2018asymptotic} via the \emph{theory of asymptotic spectra}.
-This theory was developed by Strassen in \cite{strassen1988asymptotic}, see also the exposition in \cite[Chapter 1]{phd}.
-In the general theory we are given a \emph{commutative semiring}~$S$ with addition $+$, multiplication $\cdot$, and a preorder~$\leq$ on $S$ that satisfies the properties to be a ``Strassen preorder''.
-For $a \in S$, the rank $\rank(a)$ is defined as the minimum number $n$ such that~$a\leq n$, and the subrank~$\subrank(a)$ is defined as the maximum number $n$ such that~$n\leq a$, where $n\in S$ stands for the sum of~$n$ times the element~$1 \in S$.
-The asymptotic rank of $a$ is defined as the regularization $\lim_{n\to\infty}\sqrt[n]{\rank(a^n)}$ and the asymptotic subrank as the regularization $\lim_{n\to\infty}\sqrt[n]{\subrank(a^n)}$.
-The asymptotic spectrum of $S$ with respect $\leq$ is the set of all $\leq$-monotone semiring homomorphisms $S \to \R_{\geq 0}$.
-Strassen proves that the asymptotic rank of $a$ equals the pointwise maximum and the asymptotic subrank equals the pointwise minimum, over the asymptotic spectrum.
-Strassen also defines the asymptotic preorder $\asympleq$ on $S$ by $a \asympleq b$ if there exists a sequence $(x_n)_{n\in \N} \subseteq \N$ such that $\inf_n x_n^{1/n} = 1$ and such that for all~$n \in \N$ holds $a^n \leq x_n \cdot b^n$.
-He proves that $a \asympleq b$ if and only if for every $\phi$ in the asymptotic spectrum holds $\phi(a) \leq \phi(b)$.
+Recently, a \emph{dual characterization} of the Shannon capacity was found by Zuiddam in~\cite{zuiddam2018asymptotic} via the theory of asymptotic spectra.
+This theory was developed by Strassen in \cite{strassen1988asymptotic}.
+(See also the exposition in \cite[Chapter 1]{phd}.)
+In the general theory we are given a \emph{commutative semiring}~$S$ with addition $+$, multiplication $\cdot$, and a preorder~$\leq$ on $S$ that satisfies the properties to be a ``Strassen preorder'' (see Definition~\ref{strassen preorder}).
+For $a \in S$, the \emph{rank} $\rank(a)$ is defined as the minimum number $n$ such that~$a\leq n$, and the \emph{subrank}~$\subrank(a)$ is defined as the maximum number $n$ such that~$n\leq a$, where $n\in S$ stands for the sum of~$n$ times the element~$1 \in S$.
+The \emph{asymptotic rank} of $a$ is defined as the regularization $\lim_{n\to\infty}\sqrt[n]{\rank(a^n)}$ and the \emph{asymptotic subrank} as the regularization $\lim_{n\to\infty}\sqrt[n]{\subrank(a^n)}$.
+The \emph{asymptotic spectrum} $\bX(S,\leq)$ of $S$ with respect to $\leq$ is the set of all $\leq$-\emph{monotone semiring homomorphisms} $S \to \R_{\geq 0}$.
+Strassen proved that the asymptotic spectrum $\bX(S,\leq)$ characterizes the ``asymptotic preorder'' $\asympleq$ induced by a Strassen preorder $\leq$.
+We have $a \asympleq b$ if there exists a sequence $(x_n)_{n\in \N} \subseteq \N$ such that $\inf_n x_n^{1/n} = 1$ and such that for all~$n \in \N$, the relation $a^n \leq x_n \cdot b^n$ holds.
+This leads to the following dual characterizations of the asymptotic rank and subrank (\cite[Theorem 3.8]{strassen1988asymptotic} and \cite[Corollary~2.14]{phd}).
+Let $S$ be a commutative semiring and $\leq$ be a Strassen preorder. \begin{itemize} \item For any $a\in S$ satisfying that there exists $\phi\in\bX(S,\leq)$ such that $\phi(a)\geq 1$, we have